Toflex/Sensor-Statistics/README.md

 ## How to Run

 - sbt
-- run '<directory to sensory reports>'
+- run 'directory to sensory reports'